Bernest1108/Movies-ETL/README.md

  sponsor a hackathon.
 Providing a clean data set of move data and asking participants to predict the popular pictures.
 Britta and I were tasked with creating the datasets for the hackathon.  </p>

-## Project Steps
-There were two data sources: a scrape of Wikipedia for all movies released since 1990, and rating data from the Movie Land’s website.
-I extracted the data from the two sources, transformed it into one clean data set, and finally loaded that data set into a SQL database.
-I used Python, Jupyter Notebook and Pandas to perform data wrangling, and PostgresSQL to store the finished data. </p>

-## Challenges
-I experienced challenges in learning steps to complete the ETL process.
-This included understanding and developing code to clean the data.
-I referenced files from both M_Fullerton and Raquely44 (Raquel Yates) from GitHub on their respective ETL challenge to correct errors in the code.
-Finally, I learned that using Python code rather than using SQL is less intuitive to follow the process steps.</p>

-## Results
-I developed four deliverable Python files to complete the process:
-* “ETL_function_test.ipynb” file: wrote an ETL function to read three data files.
-* “ETL_clean_wiki_movies.ipynb” file: extracted and transformed the Wikipedia data.
-* “ETL_clean_kaggle_data.ipynb” file: extracted and transformed the Kaggle data.
-* “ETL_create_database.ipynb”: created the movie database. </p>